CephalofairGames/merc-packs-faq/index.md

 **If a chest reward item has -1's, would I have to add them for the rest of the scenario?** You can choose not to equip it.
 If you do equip it and don't have a perk to ignore negative item effects, you'll have to add the -1's.

 **Do my summons drop coins when they are killed?** No. Only enemy monsters can drop coins.

+**Do enemy summons or spawns drop coins when they are killed?** Yes; this is a change from Gloomhaven 1e.

 ![divider-narrow](/assets/images/divider2.png)